1ssb/torchkan/README.md

 Note KANvolver uses polynomials which are distinct from the original KANs[1].

 ---
-KANs seem to be able to perform worse for a variety of choices than standard MLPs for functional approximation under low amount of noise.
+KANs seem to be able to handle lower amount of noise compary well as MLPs for functional approximation.
 This needs to be further investigated.

 To reproduce the results use the ```nKAN.py``` script.